 Associated family names (Septs): Balneaves, Dinsmore, Dunbar, Dunsmore, Fleming, Moray, Murrie, Neaves, Piper, Pyper, Smail, Smale, Small, Smeal, Spalding.

-Buy a unique personalised Clan Murray of Atholl certificate.
+Clan Murray of Atholl members display certificates.